 Why?
 Because not many people write on Twitter or Facebook that their experience was OK or slightly negative.
 They say that is was either awful or great.
 Use social listening to collect opinions on social media and jump into conversations.

-A great customer experience can become your competitive advantage.
+Great customer experience can become your competitive advantage.
 Researching CX should start with listing all interactions between you and customers.
 In order to investigate and improve customer experience, collect feedback not only from actual customers but also from potential ones using website surveys or live chat.